-- 1. Compile the lists of strings for comparison: - a.
-Existing gTLDs - b.
-The gTLD strings applied-for in the previous round(s) and still in the process - c.
-Existing ccTLDs - d.
-Requested IDN ccTLDs - e.
-Other applied-for gTLDs - f.
-Reserved Names - g.
+- 1. Compile the lists of strings for comparison: - i.
+Existing gTLDs - ii.
+The gTLD strings applied-for in the previous round(s) and still in the process - iii.
+Existing ccTLDs - iv.
+Requested IDN ccTLDs - v.
+Other applied-for gTLDs - vi.
+Reserved Names - vii.
 Two-character ASCII stings - 2.
-Consider, all allocatable variant strings of the above strings using RZ-LGR - 3.
-Consider, all blocked variant strings of the above strings using RZ-LGR which are in the same script (mixed script strings allowed for Kana and Han as allowed by RZ-LGR) - 4.
+Compile the lists of all allocatable variant strings of the above strings using RZ-LGR - 3.
+Compile the lists of all blocked variant strings of the above strings using RZ-LGR which are in the same script (mixed script strings allowed for Kana and Han as allowed by RZ-LGR) - 4.
 Decide which blocked variant strings to omit, if any, and document the rationale for the decision.
-Any such decision by the Panel must be based on [the String Similarity Review Guidelines] on the basis of a low level of confusability between the scripts of strings being compared - Identify strings in different applications but in the same variant-strings-set to determine contention sets caused by same strings or variant strings - 6.
-Conduct the comparison of the strings to identify any pairs of Similar strings based on [the String Similarity Review Guidelines], and document the analysis.
+Any such decision by the Panel must be based on [the String Similarity Review Guidelines] on the basis of a low level of confusability between the scripts of strings being compared - 5.
+Identify strings in different applications but in the same variant-strings-set to determine contention sets caused by same strings or variant strings - 6.
+Conduct the comparison of the strings to identify any pairs of similar strings based on [the String Similarity Review Guidelines], and document the analysis.
 Visual similarity tools are not used as input for this process but the String Similarity Review Panel may use automation to make the manual comparison process efficient - 7.
 Determine and document (along with rationale) the outcome of the String Similarity Review.